Thank you for your donations and encouragement!

 The World Center for Birds of Prey hosts guided tours year round.
 School tours are designed to meet curricular objectives and general group tours are geared for a wide variety of audiences.

 All education programs at the Velma Morrison Visitor Center are designed to:

-Students and school personnel for all school groups of 15 or more that schedule in advance are FREE.
-Parent chaperones are $5, and grandparent chaperones are $4.
-We require each class to bring no more than 2 chaperones per class.
-We do not provide a venue for school groups to eat their lunch on site.
+Students and school personnel for all school groups of 15 or more that schedule in advance are admitted free during the school year (September - June).
+Summer rates are $4 per child.
+Parent chaperones are $7, and grandparent chaperones are $6.

 Join your home school community in learning about Birds of Prey with The Peregrine Fund.
 During each event, lessons will incorporate the Life Sciences, with special emphases on Adaptations, Habitat, and Wildlife Conservation.
 The Peregrine Fund is a global leader in raptor conservation.
 We will explore exciting case studies, including the successful recovery of the Peregrine Falcon and our ongoing efforts to save the critically endangered California Condor.
 Live birds of prey will be featured in each session.

 Home School Days for the 2016-2017 school year are;